Alberto Ammann: Biography

 He studied acting in the school of Juan Carlos Corazza, as well as the Theater Seminary Jolie Libois, located in Cordoba.
 Ruben Andalor, Willy Lanni and Ricky Ceballos were among his teachers.

+Since 2010, he has been in a relationship with Clara Méndez-Leite, whom with he founded an acting school in Malasaña in 2017.

 Acting career

 Ammann had his big screen debut in thriller film Cell 211 (2009); he portrayed Juan Oliver, a prison guard who gets mistaken for an inmate during a riot.
 He prepared for the role by talking to officers and prisoners.
 His performance won him the Goya Award for Best New Actor at the 24th Goya Awards.

+Ammann (right) along with Natalia Oreiro in The Woman in the Line (2025).

 In 2010, Ammann starred in Lope in the title role, portraying poet-playwright Lope de Vega in his early years, when he was a young soldier who returns from war and then comes across two women.

 Ammann starred in a Chanel commercial alongside Keira Knightley that aired in Hispanic countries starting on 4 April 2011.

 In 2015, Ammann starred as Cali Cartel member Hélmer Herrera in the Netflix series, Narcos.

 In 2016, Ammann starred as Javier Delgado, hydrologist and geochemist, in National Geographic's mini-series Mars.

 2017 saw the release of television series Apaches on Netflix; an adaptation of Miguel Saez Carral's book of the same title.
 Ammann stars as protagonist Miguel, a young and promising journalist.